 How to Prep and Cook Artichokes

-To prep, trim the stem flat to the base or leave a few inches of stem.
+To prep, trim the stem flat to the base.
 Next, slice off the top quarter to third.
 Using a serrated knife makes it easier.
 With kitchen scissors, trim remaining leaf tips of barbs.
 At this point I rub my artichokes wtih cut lemon to deter browning, then use the lemons for cooking the artichokes.

 Whole fresh artichokes can be boiled or steamed.
 Depending on size, it takes about 30-40 minutes.
 You can make them ahead and serve them chilled or serve them warm out of the pan.
 Artichokes are done when a leaf from near the center pulls out easily.
 Another way to test is to insert a thin metal skewer through the heart.
 See recipe ideas below.